People have often asked me what are some travel items I can’t live without, so here are the things that I always pack, no matter what.

 Forget corded headphones!
 These in-ear Bluetooth headphones allow you to listen to your audiobooks, movies, and even take phone calls without being tethered to your device.
 And having them fit over your ears helps keep them in place, unlike a lot of earbuds out there.
 ‘Nuff said.
 This is the latest evolution of earphones.

 Block out sound AND light with this combination eye mask and Bluetooth headphones.
-I can’t live without these on a long flight and when trying to adjust to time change and get over jet lag.
+I can’t live without these on a long flight and when trying to adjust to the time change and get over jet lag.

 This lighted magnifying mirror is also a travel essential.
 When folded, it’s compact and protected from getting scratched from other items in my suitcase.
 The lights are more than adequate, and you can recharge it via a USB port.
 No batteries required!
 Great for applying makeup in dimly lit rooms.

 Ever wonder how much you walk when you travel?
 This is something I like keeping track of, and this version of the FitBit is my favorite.
 It forces me to try and walk more because I see the distance I cover in a day then try to beat my personal best.
-It’s a nice little motivator while travelling.
+It’s a nice little motivator while traveling.
 It comes in a few different colors as well as small and large sizes.

 So what are some of your favorite travel items?
 Tell us in the comments below!